musicbygraceevelyn/musicbygraceevelyn.github.io/calendar.md

 - date: Aug.
 9-10, 2019
   title: Suor Angelica and Gianni Schicchi
   subtitle: Two of Puccini's most contrasting operas.
 One will break your heart and the other will make you laugh until your sides hurt.
 Each 50 minutes long, with a 15 minute intermission between.
-Refreshments available for purchase.
   organization: Opera Susquehanna
   website: https://www.operasusquehanna.org/
   location: York Regional Technical School, York, PA